oboffil/Prompt-Engineering-for-Project-Managers/README.md

 Although I have experience creating repositories and working with GitHub, this project was developed entirely using AI-generated prompts.
 The goal was to showcase how AI can assist in structuring, organizing, and enhancing documentation efficiently.

-From repository setup to content creation, all files, structures, and prompts were generated using well-crafted AI queries.
-This demonstrates the power of AI in streamlining workflows for project managers, product owners, and technical professionals.
+From repository setup to content refinement, all files, structures, and prompts were generated using well-crafted AI queries.
+This showcases the power of AI in streamlining workflows for project managers, product owners, and technical professionals.

 This approach highlights how AI can serve as a valuable assistant in structuring technical documentation, improving productivity, and generating high-quality content in a fraction of the time.